Welcome to part 2 of a 10 part series:

 - You believe your perspective is the only ‘correct’, ‘right’, or ‘true’ one

-- You’re not open to any ideas/opinions/perspectives that directly contradict what you believe, nor are you willing to entertain the possibility that you maybe mistaken or wrong
+- You’re not open to any arguments or evidence that contradict what you believe, nor are you willing to entertain the possibility that you may be mistaken or wrong

 - You’re a know-it-all with an answer to every question and a solution to every problem